krishenm94/Pond/README.md

 # Pond
-Simulates the natural environment with 2D visualisation
+Simulates the natural environment of pond with 2D visualisation